laurgu/VCTHackathon2024/agent-context.md

 3. The text from the prompt after the Note below that did not make the context length
 4. Answer questions about players in general

+Please note these requirements when making teams with players:
+- Each team can have 5 players and up to 1 substitute
+- For team composition, there is no specific number of roles and type of agent required for each time.
+As long as there are 5 players.
+- There can be up to 1 coach, who does not play.
+- If a specific region is specified, at least 3 of the players in the team must be from that region.

 Answer any questions about players and teams.